-Whatever the exact scope of Shakespeare’s own input, the ‘whole’ must now accommodate a good portion of non-Shakespearean material, and The New Oxford Shakespeare insists (although, as we shall see, not consistently) that we embrace it.
-The ‘one poem’ that the complete works supposedly make up can no longer by united by one personality only.
+Whatever the exact scope of Shakespeare’s own input, the “whole” must now accommodate a good portion of non-Shakespearean material, and The New Oxford Shakespeare insists (although, as we shall see, not consistently) that we embrace it.
+The “one poem” that the complete works supposedly make up can no longer by united by one personality only.
 The sole-authored King Lear must be on equal terms with the collaborative Timon of Athens, the polished solo effort of the second historical tetralogy needs to be read alongside the free-for-all group project of the first, the difficult Macbeth made somewhat lighter by Middleton should be offset by the simple Arden of Faversham made somewhat more intriguing by Shakespeare.
 These are just a few ways in which the new edition can encourage its readers to explore what collaboration meant to Shakespeare at various points in his career, how well his voice can mesh with those of others, and how those who found themselves revising his plays attempted to build on what he provided.
 While the new RSC volume of Collaborative Plays still keeps such plays as Edward III, Arden of Faversham, and The Spanish Tragedy separate (both physically and conceptually) from the company’s Complete Works, Oxford, including them all in one volume, denies any fundamental difference between Shakespeare’s collaborations and solo plays.

 It is therefore all the more bewildering to find that the editors of The New Oxford Shakespeare still occasionally feel compelled to filter out the contributions of other writers.
-Having attributed the additions to The Spanish Tragedy and the ‘Hand D’ passages in Sir Thomas More to Shakespeare, the editors are happy to take them out of their immediate context and present them as the achievement of Shakespeare’s singular vision, ‘which is likely to be of most interest to readers of Shakespeare.’
-Presenting 1 Henry VI in its entirety, Gary Taylor and Terri Bourus admit that the main consideration when deciding whether to print the whole play or merely the Shakespearean passages is the ease with which those passages can be extracted from the text.
+Having attributed the additions to The Spanish Tragedy and the “Hand D” passages in Sir Thomas More to Shakespeare, the editors are happy to take them out of their immediate context and present them as the achievement of Shakespeare’s singular vision, “which is likely to be of most interest to readers of Shakespeare.”
+Presenting 1 Henry VI in its entirety, Gary Taylor and Terri Bourus admit that the main consideration when deciding whether to print the whole play or merely the Shakespearean passages is the ease with which those passages can be extracted from the text (57).
 But what, one must wonder, is the point of promoting Shakespeare as a collaborator if the editor expects readers of Shakespeare to be interested in no-one else?
 The edition tries to have it both ways: it shakes and expands the canon, but it also works hard to reassure the readers that Shakespeare still stands out.

-The editors promise to provide access to the full texts of both Sir Thomas More and The Spanish Tragedy in the upcoming Complete Alternative Versions, but they readily admit that they do not expect this to matter to most people: ‘[Complete Works] will almost certainly be read by more people than the Complete Alternative Versions.’
-Even if this inclusion could effectively counteract the disregard for the material Shakespeare chose to rework, the logic behind the relegation is hard to grasp.
+The editors promise to provide access to the full texts of both Sir Thomas More and The Spanish Tragedy in the upcoming Complete Alternative Versions, but they readily admit that they do not expect this to matter to most people: “[Complete Works] will almost certainly be read by more people than the Complete Alternative Versions.”
+(51) Even if this inclusion could effectively counteract the disregard for the material Shakespeare chose to rework, the logic behind the relegation is hard to grasp.
 How can a complete text be considered an alternative version of an excerpt?
 Surely, an alternative version of a play revised by Shakespeare is an older version which does not incorporate the Shakespearean additions.
-Elsewhere in the Modern Critical Edition the editors use boxes labelled ‘ADDITION’ to indicate scenes or passages not appearing in earlier quarto editions, or identified as products of a later revision (e.g. MM 1.2.A1-A67; Tit.
+Elsewhere in the Modern Critical Edition the editors use boxes labelled “ADDITION” to indicate scenes or passages not appearing in earlier quarto editions, or identified as products of a later revision (e.g. MM 1.2.A1-A67; Tit.
 3.2; Mac.
 3.5.A1-A37).
 A play like The Spanish Tragedy could have benefited from the same treatment.